iotaledger/identity.rs/documentation/docs/decentralized_identity.md

 ---
-title: Introduction to Decentralized Identity
 sidebar_label: Decentralized Identity
 ---
+# Introduction to Decentralized Identity

 Decentralized Identity or Self Sovereign Identity (SSI) defines a new method for identity management and authentication.
 It removes the centralized aspects and puts the Identity subject in full control over its own identity.
 Decentralized identity provides a solution for the increasing amount of database breaches, the lack of trust in any digital setting and the increasingly difficult to comply to privacy legislation, such as GDPR.